 The tables above provide the result from a chi-square test.
 Null hypothesis is that the probability of death within 5 years has no difference across the groups defined by high and low LDL.
 Alternative hypothesis is that there’s a significant difference of probability of death with 5 years across the groups.
 Our estimate of probability of death with low ldl is 17% based on the fact that 105 out of 618 people in the low ldl group died within 5 years.
 Similarly, the estimate of probability of death with high ldl is 13% within 5 years of study.
 Thus, probability of death of low ldl group is 3.9% higher than probability of death of high ldl group.
 According to the 95% confidence interval, this observed difference is reasonable if the true probability difference (probability of death in high ldl group – probability in low ldl group) is from -10.95% to 3.1%.
 However, this difference is not significant different from 0 (p-value > 0.05) at 95% significance level.
 Therefore, we cannot reject the null hypothesis that assumes the probability of death of low ldl groups is equal to the probability of death of high ldl at 95% significance level.

+4/5 points awarded for methods

+• Don’t get bored with describing your samples scientifically or assume that your reader has the question at hand.
+If you’re writing a manuscript, there won’t be a question defining, e.g., high LDL. • How did you make your confidence interval?
+(Wald method?)

+5/5 points awarded for reporting the association appropriately

+• Next time, it would make more sense to report your confidence interval and your estimate in the same “direction;” having an estimate of 3.9% higher in group x and a CI from -10 to 3 for (y – x) requires an extra translational step for the reader.

+• Again, please report p-value or refer to table; specify whether 1 or 2 sided

+Total points awarded: 9/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the odds of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).